kevinhangkh/fb-clone/README.md

 Pictures are uploaded to Firebase Storage.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

 This is one of my biggest project so far.
-Really proud of how it turned out.
+Really proud of how it turned out. :smile:

 # Demo